 A possible egalitarian explanation:

 In a direct counter to the myths surrounding Artemis, Paul reminds them that Adam was created first, then Eve, that women should not have authority over a man (as Artemis did) and that faith in Christ (not Artemis) would keep women safe in childbirth.
 The women causing trouble should shut up and learn Christian doctrine.
 (You may recall the riot in Acts 19 where Paul is seen to be disturbing faith in Artemis)."Authentein" (authority) is used only here in the NT and has an uncertain meaning.
 Instead of meaning "to have authority over man" it may mean "to be the originator or author - more literally perpetrator - of man.
 So the verse might be read as, "I do not permit a woman to teach that woman created man".
-Whether this is correct, "Authentein" had quite negative connotations then (usurping, domineering?) in extra-biblical sources.
+Whether this is correct, "Authentein" had quite negative connotations at the time (usurping, domineering, even murderous) in extra-biblical sources.
 It became more "neutral" by about the 4th c, just meaning authority generally (not that Paul would have known this in the middle of the first century!)